Tithonus (The X-Files): Plot

-At the hospital, Mulder watches through a window as Ritter apologizes to Scully, then tells Ritter that he's a lucky man (because Scully survived).
+At the hospital, Mulder watches through a window as Ritter apologizes to Scully, then tells Ritter that he is a lucky man (because Scully survived).
 Going inside the room, Mulder reports to Scully that Fellig died of a single gunshot wound, while the doctors are amazed at her own rapid recovery.

 Production

 Writing

 "Tithonus" was written by Vince Gilligan.

 An X-Files story about immortality had been discussed by the writers for a number of years, but they always struggled with making the concept "scary".
 Frank Spotnitz, the show's executive producer, claimed that the breakthrough came when they began contemplating the idea of an immortal photographer trying to catch Death so that he could die.
 Vince Gilligan was assigned to outline and write "Tithonus", and he took inspiration from three distinct aspects of history and myth.
 The first of these was the story of Arthur "Weegee" Fellig, a famous photographer, whose name served as the inspiration for Alfred Fellig.
 The second was the New York yellow fever epidemic in the 19th century.
 The third and most fantastical inspiration was the Greek myth of Tithonus (to which this episode's title alludes), who was the son of Cephalus and the lover of Eos, Goddess of the Dawn.
 Eos later kidnapped him to be her lover and asked Zeus to make him immortal.
 Eos, however, forgot to ask for eternal youth to go with eternal life, resulting in Tithonus living forever but degenerating into a husk of a man.

 The episode was not the first X-Files episode to reference to immortality.
 The season three episode "Clyde Bruckman's Final Repose" featured Scully being told by the titular character that she would not die.
-This episode was the inception of a lesser-known story arc that was originally supposed to reveal that Scully was immortal.
 The sub-plot, popular with fans on the internet, was verified by Spotnitz.
 However, Spotnitz later admitted that this sub-plot was bookended by "Tithonus", a solution that Spotnitz later called "very satisfying".